 There are some additional costs to consider as well.
 For example, if the roof is damaged to rotted, installation of new roofing material will require remodeling or repair of the existing cost.
 The cost of remodeling or repair may range from $1,000 to $10,000, depending on the complexity of the project.

-This is a general guide about the cost of installing a wood shake roof.
+This is a general guide about the cost of installing a wood shakes.
 The exact cost depends on various factors, which should be carefully considered by a buyer.